-The minor begins with a required course that introduces the fundamentals of excellent, ethical journalism and concludes with the interactive studio class, where students collaborate and create a work of journalism while being coached by a faculty member and mentored by a working journalist.
+Stetson's Journalism minor begins with a required course that introduces the fundamentals of excellent, ethical journalism and concludes with the interactive studio class, where students collaborate and create a work of journalism while being coached by a faculty member and mentored by a working journalist.
 Also, as one of your classes, you have the freedom to choose a journalism/media internship that meets your specific needs and goals.

 Learn more about the Department of Communication and Media Studies.

-Because of the program's interdisciplinary nature, faculty from across disciplines teach courses that count for the journalism minor.
+Because of the program's interdisciplinary nature, faculty from across disciplines teach courses that count toward the journalism minor.